Rainbow Club Australia actively seeks the input of members and encourages them to

-- foster a service culture that encourages open and honest communication
+- Fosters a membership culture that encourages open and honest communication

-- inform members about the standard of service they can expect
+- Informs members about the standard of service they can expect

-- protect the right of members to provide feedback and to make complaints about service delivery
+- Protects the right of members to provide feedback and to make complaints about

-- encourage and make it easy for people to provide feedback
+- Encourages and make it easy for people to provide feedback

-- record and analyse information arising from feedback and use it to improve services.
+- Records and analyses information arising from feedback and uses it to improve

 Encouraging member feedback